-A borehole extensometer is a precision instrument designed to help civil engineers and geologists in the measurement of deformation of rock mass and adjacent or surrounding soil.
-Together with anchor bolt load cells, it is an essential piece of equipment for investigation and monitoring of foundations, slopes & embankments and for studying the behaviour of rock around underground cavities, tunnels and mines.
-The borehole extensometer is an important instrument especially in the investigation of underground cavities and landslides.
+A borehole extensometer is a precision instrument designed to help civil engineers and geologists in the measurement of the deformation of rock mass and adjacent or surrounding soil.
+Together with anchor bolt load cells, it is an essential piece of equipment for the investigation and monitoring of foundations, slopes & embankments and for studying the behaviour of rock around underground cavities, tunnels, and mines.
+The borehole extensometer is an important instrument, especially in the investigation of underground cavities and landslides.

-It is used to read manually with a micrometre depth gauge.
-The measurement is economical, reliable and is essentially preferred at locations where access to the mouth of the borehole is easily available.
+It is used to read manually with a micrometer depth gauge.
+The measurement is economical, reliable, and is essentially preferred at locations where access to the mouth of the borehole is easily available.

 Model EDS-63U / EDS-63D

-Model EDS-63U suitable for upward borehole; Model EDS-63D suitable for downward borehole.
+Model EDS-63U is suitable for the upward borehole; Model EDS-63D is suitable for the downward borehole.

-Model EDS-63U/D is a mechanical multi-point borehole extensometer that is economical, reliable and preferred to use at locations where access to the mouth of the borehole is easily available.
-The reading is taken manually with a micrometre depth gauge.
+Model EDS-63U/D is a mechanical multi-point borehole extensometer that is economical, reliable, and preferred to use at locations where access to the mouth of the borehole is easily available.
+The reading is taken manually with a micrometer depth gauge.

 The electrical output can be accurately measured by any suitable readout unit.
 The readings can also be automatically collected at the desired frequency and stored by a suitable datalogger, with wireless options to transfer data to a remote location/server.